wp-plugins/collapsing-pages/readme.txt

 The default style information is now contained in an option.
 You can edit this option from the settings page.

+= How do I make the current page prominent in the list of pages? =

+The current page has the "self" class.
+By default, the "self" class style is set to bold.
+If you would like to change this, you can change it in the settings page.

 == Screenshots ==